njedema/cloudwatch-logging/README.md

 but I wrote this on vacation and couldn't be bothered.

 ## To-Do
-- Ensure getLogger works with existing loggers/adapters -> maybe use Adapter for everything to standardize
 - Check error and exception trace handling - how can we make these better?
-- Add support for other AWS runtimes (Fargate?)
+- Add examples for other AWS runtimes (Fargate?)